LinkedInLearning/build-multi-agent-systems-with-n8n-orchestrating-reliable-ai-workflows-8509000/03/scratchpad.md

 **Try**
 ```
-How did our internal assessment of Disney change during the course of 2025 and how does that compare to Q1/2026?
+Give me a timeline of how our internal assessment of Disney changed throughout 2025.
 ```